cristagregg/st558_project3/README.md

 To run this dashboard from your computer, enter the following code into your R Studio:

 #install and load required packages
-install.packages(c('shiny', 'shinydashboard', 'tidyverse', 'DT', 'plotly', 'plotly', 'htmlwidgets', 'caret', 'gbm', 'rpart.plot'))
+install.packages(c('shiny', 'shinydashboard', 'tidyverse', 'DT', 'plotly', 'htmlwidgets', 'caret', 'gbm', 'rpart.plot'))
 library(shiny)
 library(shinydashboard)
 library(tidyverse)